vordonez6/shaping-quantum/content/braids/index.md

 specifically the trivial braid.
 Thus, \\(B\_{1}\\) is defined by \\(B\_{1} = e\\).

-\\(\hspace{1cm}\\) The elements of 2-braid group \\(B\_{2}\\) can be described by the two types of twists, the right twist and the left twist, as shown in Figure 3.0.5 on the next page.
+\\(\hspace{1cm}\\) The elements of 2-braid group \\(B\_{2}\\) can be described by the two types of twists, the right twist and the left twist, as shown in the figure below.

 <div class="centered_image">
 {{< paige/figure caption="The Two Types of Braids in \\(B\_{2}\\)" >}}